 The FCE Information Management group consists of Information Manager Kristin Vanderbilt, PhD, and Project Manager Mike Rugge, MS. Mike has provided web and programming support to the project since its inception in May 2000.
 Kristin joined the LTER IM group in 2016 after serving as information manager for the Sevilleta LTER since 2000.

-FCE LTER databases and project information are housed on a suite of virtual servers maintained by the Florida International University’s Division of Information Technology: two Oracle 12c database servers (production & development), two web servers (production & development) and an FCE SFTP server.
+FCE LTER databases and project information are housed on a suite of virtual servers maintained by the Florida International University’s Division of Information Technology: two PostgreSQL database servers (production & development), two web servers (production & development) and an FCE SFTP server.
 Between the servers and a NAS device, FCE has a total storage capacity of 3.253 Terabytes.
-Dynamic content for the FCE website, for publications, photos, and datasets, is stored in the Oracle 12c database.
+Dynamic content for the FCE website, for publications, photos, and datasets, is stored in the PostgreSQL database.

 The Excel2EML tool converts Excel metadata template files to EML-compliant XML files.
-The Excel metadata template and conversion program are based on EML 2.2.0 and the EML Best Practices, Version 2 released in August 2011.
+The Excel metadata template and conversion program are based on EML 2.2.0 and the Best Practices for Metadata in Ecological Metadata Language released in 2020.
 You may use, modify and distribute this tool under the GNU General Public License.
 Please see the readme and Github repository for more information.

 Download Excel2EML for Windows (12.8 MB, tested on Windows 10)